LesFerch/WinSetView/Manual.md

 **Enable compact view in Windows 11**

 By default, Windows 11 spreads out items in list, details, and small icons views.
 This makes it easier to select items using a touch interface, at the expense of less information in the same space.
 Enabling *compact view* sets the spacing back to the tighter spacing used in Windows 10.

 \
+**Classic context menu in Windows 11**

+When checked, the registry setting that restores the Windows 10 style context (right-click) menu will be applied.

+\
+**No Internet in Windows search**

+When checked, the registry setting that makes Windows search local only (i.e. no Internet results) will be applied.

+\
+**Disable search highlights**

+When checked, the registry settings that turns off search highlights will be applied.

+\
 **Show paths in search results only**